 Through myWSFSfeed, we will also occasionally send important alerts, account reminders, and financial security tips, like the latest tactics being used by fraudsters and the best ways to protect yourself.

 Below is a summary of the types of text notifications you may receive from us.

-WSFS Bank will occasionally communicate with Customers via our secure text notification service which will come from short code 70169.
+WSFS Bank will occasionally communicate with Customers via our personalized Customer feed, myWSFSfeed.
+Customers will receive an SMS message from short code 70169 saying they have a new secure message from WSFS, which will include an embedded link starting with https://mywsfsfeed.wsfsbank.com.
 This service allows us to share important information, special announcements, and other relevant content.

 Sent when there is unusual activity on your account – such as a larger than usual purchase – these messages will require a response from you to ensure that your account has not been compromised.
 The text message will include WSFS Bank’s name, the last four digits of your account number, and information about the suspicious transaction which triggered the fraud alert.
 Additionally, it will provide you with options to confirm the activity as valid or as unrecognized.
 The short code for these SMS texts is: 86975.

 Self-Enrolled Alerts – Short Code: 20736

 These are messages you have ‘opted in’ to receive and can include:

 - Account alerts such as account balance, transfer notification, low balance notification and more.